If you’re thinking of expanding your freelance horizons, you probably are asking “how can I find high-paying freelance jobs platforms?”

-Gain Social Proof: Would you prefer an empty restaurant over a filled one?
+Gain social proof: Would you prefer an empty restaurant over a filled one?
 Sure you wouldn’t.
-An empty restaurant suggests that the food there is wacky.
+An empty restaurant suggests that the food there is no good.

 To clarify, nobody will want to patronize you if you don’t have a good record of previous work.
 Creating a harmonious working relationship with clients is the best way to build social proof.

-Our Preferred freelance jobs platform is nDash.
-We choose it because freelancers earn directly on the site thereby eliminating fraudulent tendencies as against job boards.
+Our preferred freelance jobs platform is nDash.
+We choose it because freelancers earn directly on the site thereby eliminating fraudulent tendencies as opposed to job boards.
 Also, there is a high level of transparency.

 Moreover, unlike other freelancer platforms, freelancers do not pay for service fees.
 The only fault associated with this platform is that it doesn’t accept users from all countries.
 Hopefully, as time goes on, there might be an inclusion of other countries.